top of page

 GPN 3rd space group photo.png

-Hover on the dots below to learn more about each of the funds running Giving Projects.
+Hover on the dots below to learn more about each of the members of the Giving Project Network.

 Philadelphia